CowCatcherAI/CowCatcherAI/README.md

 ### Automated Estrus Detection for Modern Dairy Farming

 **CowCatcher AI** is an open-source computer vision system designed to monitor your herd 24/7.
-By analyzing live footage from your barn cameras, it automatically detects "mounting" behavior—the primary sign of estrus (heat)—and instantly sends a photo notification to your smartphone via Telegram.
+By analyzing live footage from your barn cameras, it automatically detects "mounting" behavior—the primary sign of estrus (heat)—and instantly sends a photo notification to your smartphone via Telegram or combine it with your Home assistant setup.

 > **Powered by** [**eschouten/ai-detector**](https://github.com/eschouten/ai-detector)
 > This project utilizes the robust AI detection engine built by E. Schouten to run our custom-trained CowCatcher models.